swansavage/artiphon/README.md

-# Custom Scripts and Code for Your Shopify Store
+# Custom Code Recovery Instructions

-Welcome!
-This repository contains all the custom code files and snippets used on your Shopify store.
-These are important for maintaining custom functionality, such as custom JavaScript features, that might get removed or overwritten during theme updates.

-## Why Do You Need This?

-When your Shopify theme gets updated, any custom changes like these scripts or snippets may be lost.
-This repository ensures that you can recover and re-install the custom functionality easily without having to rewrite the code.

----
+This repository contains custom code that enhances your Shopify theme.
+If a future theme update overwrites the customizations, follow these steps to restore the custom functionality.

+## Files in This Repository:

+1. `custom-scripts.js` - Custom JavaScript for video functionality (mute/unmute, autoplay, etc.).
+2. `media-with-text.liquid` - Modified Liquid template for media sections, enabling additional video controls customization.

-## How to Re-Install Custom Code After a Theme Update
+## Instructions for Restoring Custom Code After a Theme Update:

-Follow these steps whenever your theme is updated and you need to re-install custom code:

-### 1. Access Your Shopify Admin Panel
+### Step 1: Backup Your Theme (Optional but Recommended)

+Before making any changes, it's always a good idea to backup your current theme.

-1. Log in to your Shopify admin.
+1. From your Shopify Admin, go to **Online Store** > **Themes**.
+2. In your live theme, click the **Actions** dropdown and select **Duplicate** to create a backup.

+### Step 2: Add `custom-scripts.js` to the Assets Folder

+1. Download the `custom-scripts.js` file from this repository.
-2. In the sidebar, go to **Online Store > Themes**.
+2. In your Shopify Admin, go to **Online Store** > **Themes**.

-### 2. Open the Theme Code Editor

-1. On the Themes page, find your current theme and click the **Actions** dropdown.
+3. Find your live theme and click **Actions** > **Edit code**.
-2. Select **Edit Code**.

-### 3. Add the Custom JavaScript

-1. In the list of theme files, look for a file named **custom-scripts.js**.
-If it doesn’t exist, create a new file:
-   - Scroll to the **Assets** folder.
-   - Click **Add a new asset**.
+4. In the **Assets** folder, click **Add a new asset**.
-   - Select **Create a blank file** and name it `custom-scripts.js`.
-2. Copy the content from the `custom-scripts.js` file in this repository.
-3. Paste the code into the `custom-scripts.js` file in your Shopify theme.
-4. Save the file.
+5. Upload the `custom-scripts.js` file.

-### 4. Link the JavaScript File
+### Step 3: Add the `media-with-text.liquid` File to the Sections Folder

-1. Scroll to the **layout/theme.liquid** file in the code editor.
+1. Download the `media-with-text.liquid` file from this repository.
+2. In the **Sections** folder, look for the `media-with-text.liquid` file.
+3. Replace the existing content of `media-with-text.liquid` with the content from the file you downloaded.
+   - This ensures the custom video controls functionality works properly with the JavaScript code.

+### Step 4: Ensure `custom-scripts.js` is Linked to Your Theme

+To make sure the custom script is loaded:

+1. In your Shopify Admin, go to **Online Store** > **Themes** > **Edit code**.
-2. Look for the `</body>` tag towards the end of the file.
+2. In the **layout** folder, open the `theme.liquid` file.
+3. Scroll down to the closing `</body>` tag.
-3. Just before the `</body>` tag, add the following line to link your custom JavaScript:
+4. Just above the closing `</body>` tag, add the following line to include the custom JavaScript file:
    ```html
    <script src="{{ 'custom-scripts.js' | asset_url }}"></script>
    ```

-4. Save the changes to the theme.liquid file.

-### 5. Test Your Site
+### Step 5: Testing the Functionality

-Once you’ve completed the steps above:
+Once the files are uploaded and linked:

-1. Go to your store’s front end and check if the custom functionality is working properly (e.g., video mute/unmute behavior).
+1. Visit your store's front end and navigate to a page where the media section is used.
-2. If something isn’t working as expected, double-check that the code is correctly added to the right files.
+2. Ensure the videos autoplay when they come into view and the mute/unmute functionality works as expected.
+3. In the Customize mode, you can now toggle the video controls on or off.

+### Additional Notes:

+In the Customize section of your Shopify Admin, when editing a page, you will now see an option to toggle video controls on or off in the media section.
+This setting is defaulted to "false" thanks to the media-with-text.liquid customization, meaning the controls will not show unless the box it toggled on.